 There are three pathways to entry-level practice for each of the three professions regulated by CSHBC:

 - Pathway 1: Canadian-Educated Applicants – for graduates of accredited or approved programs within Canada who are not currently regulated in another Canadian jurisdiction.

-- Pathway 2: Internationally-Educated Applicants – for graduates of programs offered outside Canada who are not currently regulated in another Canadian jurisdiction.
+- Pathway 2: Internationally-Educated Applicants – for graduates of audiology and speech language pathology education programs offered outside Canada who are not currently regulated in another Canadian jurisdiction.

 - Pathway 3: Labour Mobility Applicants – for professionals currently regulated in another Canadian jurisdiction, i.e. audiology and speech-language pathology: Alberta, Saskatchewan, Manitoba, Ontario, Quebec, New Brunswick, Nova Scotia, and Newfoundland & Labrador; hearing instrument dispensing: Alberta, Ontario, Saskatchewan, and Quebec.